deboorn/TiMVC/README.md

 Appcelerator Titanium Mobile MVC
 ============================================================

+USE OF THIS PACKAGE IS NO LONGER RECOMMENDED.
+PLEASE USE TITANIUM ALLOY FRAMEWORK INSTEAD.
+THIS REPO IS SCHEDULED FOR DELETION.

 TiMVC is a small MVC for Titanium mobile.
 Want a single JSS file, action routing, json data passing, inheritance, layout separation and code organization?
 If so you should try TiMVC.
 Includes sample application & multi-dashboard view.

 Features and Benefits